 Don’t have a member account?
 It only takes a few minutes to register.

 Incontinence and urinary leakage affect millions of adults every day.
-Addressing this issue can improve quality of life by preventing urinary tract infections, skin irritation and falls from rushing to the restroom.
+Addressing this issue can improve your quality of life and build your confidence by preventing urinary tract infections, skin irritation and falls from rushing to the restroom.
 There are several types of incontinence, including:

 Pelvic floor exercises, weight management, bladder training, medications and surgery options are available to reduce your risks.
 Primary care providers will generally refer their patients to a urologist for a diagnosis and care plan.
 Your annual wellness visit is the perfect time to discuss this topic with your provider.